Recognizing Prior Learning (RPL)

 When submitting your Transfer Credit Application (PDF 464KB), please ensure:

 - The course(s) you're seeking credit for was completed within the last seven years

 - You've provided appropriate documentation (i.e., the course outline and your official transcript from the other institution)

 There is no cost to apply for transfer credits.

 If you believe your prior learning experiences (e.g., on-the-job training, volunteer work, personal study) could grant you credit towards an NSCC course, you can apply for PLAR.
 To ensure your knowledge is equivalent to what you'd learn in an NSCC course, the PLAR process may involve one, or any combination of, the following assessments:

 - Skills demonstrations

 - Part-time students who are not declared in a program can only request a transfer credit assessment.

-- RPL cannot be used to obtain a pass in a failed NSCC course if the learning occurred prior to being unsuccessful in a NSCC course.
+- RPL can't be used to upgrade an NSCC grade or to obtain a pass in a failed NSCC course.

 - RPL can't be used to earn a course grade in an audited course.